rootwork/rootwork.org/hugo/content/blog/2014-03-15/index.md

 aliases:
   - /blog/2014/03/what-online-advocacy-can-learn-community-organizing-2014-nonprofit-tech-conference
   - /p/140315

+# For the post as it appears in lists.
+summary: >
-description: 'Investigate how sustainable social change has transpired in the past, and you’ll be closer to effecting change in the future.' # For SEO and social media snippets.
+  Investigate how sustainable social change has transpired in the past, and you'll be closer to effecting change in the future.

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-summary: 'Investigate how sustainable social change has transpired in the past, and you’ll be closer to effecting change in the future.' # For the post in lists.
+  Investigate how sustainable social change has transpired in the past, and you'll be closer to effecting change in the future.

 draft: false # Change to 'false' to publish this post.
 featured: true